Yarmouth, Maine: Economy

-Brickyard Hollow became the town's first-ever brew pub when it opened in June 2018.

-A notable former establishment was Bill's Home Style Sandwiches, which stood where Binga's Winga's is today.
+A notable former establishment was Bill's Home Style Sandwiches.
 It was a lunchtime mainstay for many locals for 35 years (from 1974 to 2009), run by Bill Kinsman.

-The oil-powered Wyman Power Station, located on the southwest tip of Cousins Island, is part of Central Maine Power (CMP).
-Built in 1957, it is named for CMP president William F. Wyman.
-Owned by Florida-based NextEra Energy Resources, it has four steam turbine units, the most recent of which, with its 421-foot chimney, went online in 1978.
-Because it burns costly Number 6 residual fuel, the plant has largely been used on an on-call basis for years, fired up only when another big plant goes offline, or when very hot or cold weather spikes the region's demand for energy.
-With $2-million in annual revenue for the town, it is Yarmouth's largest property taxpayer.
-In the 1980s, it paid half of the town's tax burden; now, however, it covers less than 8%.
+The oil-powered Wyman Power Station, located on the southwestern tip of Cousins Island, is part of Central Maine Power (CMP).

 Yarmouth has no hotel or motel accommodation.
 The last one, the Down-East Village Restaurant & Motel, was demolished in 2017 to make way for a Patriot Insurance building at 701 Route One.
 The Down-East was, in 1950, the second motel built in Maine and eventually became the oldest.

 The Royal River Cabins was in business between 1934 and 1950 on the ocean side of Spring Street, at its split with East Main Street.
-The enterprise began as an inn in the property, at 51 East Main Street, which now houses W. M. Schwind Antiques.
+The enterprise began as an inn in the property at 51 East Main Street, which now houses W. M. Schwind Antiques.
 Eleanor Roosevelt and her entourage once stayed in a cabin here because the Eastland Park Hotel in Portland would not permit her dog, Fala, to stay in the hotel.
 The president's wife chose to dine at the Westcustogo Inn.
 Also at this fork in the road once stood Jim Brewer Dennison's blacksmith shop, which he set up in 1863.
 His son, William, worked with him.
 Adjacent to the forge was Florence Sewing Machines repair shop.

 A drive-in theater once stood where the Hannaford plaza now is.

 In 2019, the town approved a final draft of a "streetscape improvement plan" for the Main Street village first discussed in July the previous year.
+Phase 1 (between Elm and Mill Streets) was begun in April 2021; phase 2 (Center Street to Yarmouth Crossing) was in development in May 2023.